GreenDelta/x-olca-db-upgrade/README.md

 * NW sets and factors
 * Projects
 * Allocation factors (**)
+* Cost categories and process cost entries

 TODO
 ----
 * technology comments
-* cost categories and process cost entries
 * process groups

 (*) Product system parameters cannot be converted to the new openLCA database